patronasxdxd/dev/README.md

 1. User performs Trove operation in their browser
 2. The front end computes a new collateralization ratio locally, based on the change in collateral and/or debt.
 3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateralization ratio.
 Returns an address close to the correct insert position
 4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the same approximate hint via both `_prevId` and `_nextId` and the new nominal collateralization ratio via `_NICR`.
 5. Pass the ‘exact‘ hint in the form of the two direct neighbors, i.e. `_nextId` as `_lowerHint` and `_prevId` as `_upperHint`, to the Trove operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system that can ascend or descend the list as needed to find the right position.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.

-Hints allow cheaper Trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura, unless the Frontend Operator is running a full Ethereum node.
+Hints allow cheaper Trove operations for the user, at the expense of a slightly longer time to completion, due to the need to await the result of the two read calls in steps 1 and 2 - which may be sent as JSON-RPC requests to Infura.

 ### Example Borrower Operations with Hints